Korea Electric Power Corporation research snapshot

 Industry trend

 Electrification, data-center load, nuclear policy, renewable integration, transmission investment, and energy security can expand the need for KEPCO infrastructure.
-They also require capital, approvals, and cost recovery, so growth in assets is not automatically growth in per-share value.
+Vietnam has discussed KEPCO as a partner for its second nuclear plant, which could add overseas optionality.
+These opportunities also require capital, approvals, and cost recovery, so growth in assets is not automatically growth in per-share value.

 Valuation and margin of safety

-At the $11.95 July 9 ADR close, financial_rigor.py verified 2.56x FY2025 earnings, 0.45x book value, and a 44.85% trailing FCF yield using available market-data inputs.
-The apparent margin of safety must be discounted for leverage, earnings cyclicality, ADR and FX effects, and the government-set return framework.
+At the $11.95 July 31 ADR close, financial_rigor.py verified 2.72x trailing earnings, 0.45x book value, 4.33x free cash flow, and a 23.10% FCF yield using available market-data inputs.
+The apparent margin of safety must be discounted for leverage, earnings cyclicality, ADR and FX effects, a June 2026 Morgan Stanley downgrade to Underweight, and the government-set return framework.

 Source-backed data